 - Mr. Greg Welch, President

 - Mr. Daryl Harris, Vice President

-- Mr. Mitch Ezell, Secretary
+- Mrs. Bethany Powell, Secretary

 - Mr. Jerry Don Black, Member

 - Mr. Russell Chapman, Member

 - Mr. Robert Frost, Member

-- Mrs. Bethany Powell, Member
+- Mr. Rufus Quintanilla, Member

 The board usually meets on the third Monday of the month at the Clyde Auxiliary Building.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and district bulletin board at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and the district bulletin board at 526 Shalimar Drive at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.